 Can You Sous Vide Frozen Steak?

 Yes, you can sous vide frozen steak.
 However, it requires a longer cooking time compared to fresh steak or thawed steak at the same temperature.
-If you have never thawed steak, it is advisable to add 25% to the cooking time given in the recipe to ensure thorough thawing.
-For instance, if the recipe suggests 120 minutes for a non-frozen steak, you should cook the frozen steak for at least 150 minutes.
+If you have never thawed steak, it is advisable to add an extra hour to the cooking time given in the recipe to ensure thorough thawing.

 How to Sous Vide a Frozen Steak?

-This section focuses on how to sous vide a frozen steak, so assuming the steak has been seasoned and vacuum-sealed in a dedicated bag.
+This section focuses on how to sous vide a frozen steak and how long to sous vide it, so assuming the steak has been seasoned and vacuum-sealed in a dedicated bag.
 The following will begin by discussing the cooking process.

 Step 1: Preheat the sous vide cooker

-Start your sous vide cooker and adjust to desired temperature.
+Start your sous vide cooker and adjust to the desired temperature.
 Make sure the water bath is deep enough to fully submerge the steak.
-Refer to the chart below for cooking a 1.5-inch thick frozen steak.
+Refer to the sous vide frozen steak time and temp chart below for cooking a 1.5-inch-thick frozen steak.

 Doneness |